Symptoms of neurological changes often vary, but may include sensory, motor, behavioural, cognitive or visual symptoms (Shahrokhi & Asuncion 2023).

 (QAS 2021b)

-The highest possible score is 15, which reflects an individual who is fully alert, aware and orientated, whereas the lowest possible score is 3 and reflects an unconscious individual.
+The highest possible score is 15, which reflects an individual who is fully alert, aware and orientated, whereas the lowest possible score is 3, which reflects an unconscious individual.

-Although pupil reaction is not included as part of the GCS, it is often incorporated into the neurological assessment charts used in healthcare facilities in addition to the use of the GCS.
-Instead of pupillary reaction, the GCS focuses on whether the patient’s eyes are opening spontaneously or not (Majdan et al. 2015).
+Although pupil reaction is not included in the GCS, it is often incorporated into the neurological assessment charts used in healthcare facilities in addition to the GCS (Jain et al. 2025).

-Because the GCS is widely known, it is a quick way to communicate a patient’s neurological status and provides a standardised assessment of their neurological functioning.
-However, there can be some inconstancies with its use.
+Because the GCS is widely known, it’s a quick way to communicate a patient’s neurological status and provides a standardised assessment of their neurological functioning.
+However, if used inconsistently, this can impact its reliability (Jain et al. 2025).

 Note that the best response should be recorded for each category (QAS 2021b).